[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 My laser swishes into blade mode just as the "Parliament" disappears.

 All lies are snapped up in the truth.
-The enormous, beating Heart fills the Bowl as focus of all the pipes - SWISH-THUMP, SWISH-THUMP - and if my Terran arrogance falters now, if I stop to stare, if I slide into hesitation or pity, I am lost.
-I shiver into action, I slice with my laser's incandescent blade, downwards at that Heart.
+The enormous, beating Heart fills the Bowl.
+The focus of all the pipes, the Heart goes SWISH-THUMP, SWISH-THUMP, and this tells me one thing, that if my Terran arrogance falters now, if I stop to stare, if I slide into hesitation or pity, I am lost.
+I therefore shiver into action, I slice with my laser's incandescent blade, downwards at that Heart, and I experience lightning in sheets - flash after flash; and though I squeeze my eyes shut my lids blaze through with dazzling gold.
+My ears meanwhile must endure the battering roar, nor can my skin shelter from a cushiony rain; from this and from its gaggy stench I try to protect myself with raised elbows and bowed head, to make an air-cage for my face like you're told to do if you're caught in a snow-avalanche on Earth.

+I'm bearing it.
 If this is the worst, I shall survive.

 On the open plain I stand, drenched, amid stinking puddles.

 Particularly one of them, towards whom I can't stop myself from sloshing my way through the gunk.
-Stepping on many lesser bubbles, I watch the one that looks like Gliss Kabaz.

-The shape's a mere five yards away.
-It stretches its arms to me, and then with a meaningless noise it utterly subsides, dissolves, ripples into nothing with a final twitch of the goo.
+The shape of Gliss Kabaz is a mere five yards away.
+Stepping on many lesser bubbles, I approach to peer in pity as it stretches its arms to me.
+Then with a meaningless noise it subsides, dissolves, ripples into nothing with a final twitch of the goo.
+Well, that's that.

 I don't dare bend to pick up my laser, lest I fall over.
 I begin to stagger towards a metal gleam some fifty yards away.
 It's my potential salvation: the glint of a tough light porrang hull.
 Doubtless beslimed and filthy but still hovering, still serviceable: my skimmer, my only hope.